bschmalhofer/otobo-ideas/GPW_2022/talk.md

 ## OTOBO 10.0 in Docker

-- a simple way of running OTOBO
+- we want a simple way of running OTOBO
 - with Gazelle running PSGI
 - .. and database, daemon, redis, elasticsearch
 - prior art by <https://hub.docker.com/r/juanluisbaptiste/otrs/>